-Each region of Los Angeles, California is like its own little city, and Orange City, California is no exception.
+Each region of Los Angeles, California is like its own little city, and Orange County is no exception.

 Explore everything Orange County has to offer.
 From whale watching to exploring the local art scene, Orange County is perfect for a family vacation or even a solo trip.